gpadolina/TimeSeries-notes/TimeSeries/08 - ARIMA models.md

 A seasonal ARIMA model is formed by including additional seasonal terms in the ARIMA models we have seen so far written as follows:

 ![equation](https://github.com/gpadolina/TimeSeries-notes/blob/master/TimeSeries/Equations/Seasonal%20ARIMA%20model.png)

+where m = number of observations per year.
+We use the uppercase notation for the seasonal parts of the model and lowercase notation for the non-seasonal parts of the model.